The-McKone-Lab/handbook/docs/professionalTraining/noteFromJames.md

 I read reports, theses, manuscript drafts, and the published literature to keep up with the latest work of interest to our group.
 Finally, I find it important to set aside regular time to brainstorm and develop ideas alone and in collaboration with my students and colleagues.
 Conspicuously absent from this list is time spent running experiments!
-I am available to help develop and teach laboratory procedures, and I expect to spend some time in lab collecting preliminary data, but for the most part I leave lab work to students and postdocs.
+I am available to help develop and teach laboratory procedures, and I can sometimes come into lab to do some training or help solve problems, but for the most part I leave lab work to students and postdocs.

+### My philosophy about work-life balance

 I place a high priority on maintaining a balanced lifestyle.
 I try not to overwork myself and to make healthy life choices.